Anxiety and Anger: What’s the Difference?

 These two emotions cause identical hormonal changes in the body, as well as psychological factors.

-Mastering Anger offers some of the best anger management courses that can be completed in 4-hour, 6-hour, 12-hour, or you can opt for a comprehensive one that can be completed in 52 hours.
+Mastering Anger offers online anger management classes that can be completed in 4-hour, 6-hour, 12-hour, or you can opt for a comprehensive one that can be completed in 52 hours.

 Suppose you experience anxiety and anger too frequently or too intensely.
 In that case, we strongly advise you to get professional medical help since it can negatively impact your mental and physical health and cause issues in your relationships.